-This topic describes how to use the Elastic Compute Service (ECS) console and Alibaba Cloud CLI to query and handle ECS system events.
+This topic describes how to query and handle Elastic Compute Service (ECS) system events in the ECS console or by using Alibaba Cloud CLI.

 Background information

 You can view and handle ECS system events in the ECS console.
-You can also view systems events of ECS and other Alibaba Cloud services and configure notifications about system events in the CloudMonitor console.
+You can also view the system events of ECS and other Alibaba Cloud services and configure system event notifications in the CloudMonitor console.
 For more information, see View system events and Configure event notifications.

-You can view system events of all instances on the Events page in the ECS console.
+You can view the system events of all instances on the Events page in the ECS console.

 1. Log on to the ECS console.